VFPLegacy/FoxServer/README.md

 1. Code Optimization: Efficient deployment and code optimization allow FoxServer to deliver fast performance, even in environments where speed is crucial.

-Intelligent Resource Management: FoxServer uses resources efficiently, ensuring fast performance without compromising system stability.
+2. Intelligent Resource Management: FoxServer uses resources efficiently, ensuring fast performance without compromising system stability.

-Scalability: The multi-threaded architecture and the ability to handle concurrent requests make FoxServer scalable, allowing it to be used in a variety of applications, from small to large.
+3. Scalability: The multi-threaded architecture and the ability to handle concurrent requests make FoxServer scalable, allowing it to be used in a variety of applications, from small to large.

 FoxServer offers thoughtful implementation, powered by tools like MagicMenu, a multi-threaded approach for fast response, and the speed needed to address a wide range of web applications and RESTful API services.
 Discover the performance and efficiency of FoxServer in every aspect of your development!

 # Features
+FoxServer stands out with a number of features that make web and service development in Visual FoxPro (VFP) a powerful and efficient experience.

 ## Syntax
 ## Powerful Implementation
 ## Simple